Procurement and Contracting Under AIP – Federal Contract Provisions

 Required Federal Contract Provisions

-For the convenience of sponsors and consultant, we have prepared a document that consolidates all required contract provisions and clauses.
+For the convenience of sponsors and consultants, we have prepared a document that consolidates all required contract provisions and clauses.
 This resource identifies applicability and use information.
-For select clauses where the federal directive establishes explicit contract language, the sponsor must incorporate such text into their procurement documents verbatim.
-For those AIP clauses that do not provide explicit language a grantee must use, the resource document provides suggested language acceptable to the FAA with meeting the federal requirements.
+For select clauses where the federal directive establishes explicit contract language, sponsors must incorporate such text into their procurement documents verbatim.
+For those AIP clauses that do not provide explicit language a grantee must use, the resource document provides suggested language acceptable to the FAA to assist with meeting the federal requirements.